matrix-org/matrix-spec/assets/diagrams/README.md

 tool for these sorts of things - include your `.drawio` file next to your diagram.

 Suggested settings for diagrams.net:
-* Export as PNG.
+* Export as WebP.
-* 100% size.
+* 200% size.
 * `20` for a border width.
-* No transparent background, shadow, or grid.
+* Light appearance.
-* Include a copy of the diagram.
+* No shadow, or grid.

 To reference a diagram, use the `diagram` shortcode.
 For example: